 See below for a more detailed description, picture and video of each code of Handball.

-The ‘Small Alley’as it is commonly referred to is named after its dimensions (40ft by 20ft).
-Currently the most popular version of Handball in Ireland, it is played in an indoor facility enclosed with four walls and a roof, similar to a squash or racquetball court.
-The game requires players to wear gloves and eye guards as the handball used is a small rubber ball, and can travel at speeds up to 100mph.
-The 40×20 has an international outlet, and is played by over ten countries worldwide.
-The 40×20 season runs from November through to April.
+Currently the most popular version of Handball in Ireland, it is played in an indoor facility enclosed with four walls and a roof, similar to a squash or racquetball court (Dimensions = 40ft by 20ft).
+The game requires players to wear gloves and eye-guards as the handball used is a small rubber ball, and can travel at speeds up to 100mph.
+4-Wall Handball has an international outlet, and is played by over ten countries worldwide.
+The 4-Wall season runs from November through to April.

-With the name being a giveaway, One-Wall Handball is the most fundamental form of Handball as it requires only a wall and a ball.
+With the name being a giveaway, 1-Wall Handball is the most fundamental form of Handball as it requires only a wall and a ball.
 It is without doubt the fastest growing code of Handball, with numbers playing growing substantially in the last five years.
 Due to its simplicity, it can be played indoor or outdoor, but is generally played during the summer months.
 The front wall has dimensions 20ft by 16ft, whilst the ball used is similar to a racquetball.
-It is exciting times for the One-Wall code, that with 33 countries playing worldwide, a new World Wall Ball Association (WWBA) has been established with aims achieving Olympic status.
-The Irish One-Wall season runs from May through to August.
+It is exciting times for the 1-Wall code, that with 33 countries playing worldwide, a new World Wallball Association (WWBA) has been established with aims achieving Olympic status.
+The Irish 1-Wall season runs from May through to August.

-The ‘Big Alley’ or ‘Softball’ game is widely regarded as the traditional Handball code to Ireland, and like the 40×20, it gets its name by the dimensions of its indoor court (60ft by 30ft).
-The ball used is much bigger and bouncier then the small alley handball, and therefore gloves and eye guards are not compulsory.
+The ‘Big Alley’ or ‘Softball’ game is widely regarded as the traditional Handball code to Ireland, and like 4-Wall, it gets its name by the dimensions of its indoor court (60ft by 30ft).
+The ball used is much bigger and bouncier then the small alley handball, and therefore gloves and eye-guards are not compulsory.
 The game is generally played in the summer months, due to the fact that traditionally the game was played in an outdoor court, before new roofed indoor alleys erected, during the latter half of the 20th Century.
-The 60×30 season runs from June through to October.
+The 60×30 Softball season runs from June through to October.

 Hardball is the most ancient of our games in Ireland, and it is also played in the 60×30 court.
 As the name suggests, the ball used is small and hard, and is made from cork and leather.
 Padding on the hands is required due to the hardness of the ball that can travel at speeds over 100mph.
 The hardball season runs from May to June.